Augmenta-tech/AugmentaUnity-Demo/README.md

 PostProcess
 -------------------------------------

 AugmentaCameras use the postprocessing stack v2.
-To install it, open the package manager on Window/Package Manager
+To install it, open the package manager (Window/Package Manager) and install the package Post-processing.

 Usage
 -------------------------------------